cartermp/DemoAppWithLibrary/README.md

 # DemoAppWithLibrary

+**Note:** Specfic things here may change as we get closer to release

 A demo app with a library that it depends on.

 To restore packages, run ```$ dotnet restore``` at the root level (you can also do this at each project level).